Volunteer opportunities with the Friends of the Wilderness Park

 Evaluation of Unauthorized Trails

-The leaders of the Trails Working Group have had to step down for pandemic-related reasons, so this program is currently on hiatus.
+The leaders of the Trails Working Group had to step down for pandemic-related reasons, so this program is currently on hiatus.
 If you would be interested in coordinating the evaluation of unauthorized trails, please contact us at info@friendsofthewildernesspark.org.

-In the Park you may have notice a number of small informal trails branching off from the mail trails (fire roads).
+In the Park you may have noticed a number of small informal trails branching off from the mail trails (fire roads).
 The 2016 Master Plan noted that although many of these unauthorized trails are narrow, they represent a potentially serious threat to the CHWP’s natural environment by fragmenting habitat, causing erosion, and providing routes for spread of invasive species.
 They can, however, add to the user experience by providing beautiful views, thrilling rides, closer contact with nature, and short cuts between major trails.
 The Master Plan charged the Friends with evaluating these trails, recommending to the City which trails added sufficiently to the user experience to be integrated into the formal trail network and which should be closed.

 If you are interested in helping evaluate these trails, and especially if you would be willing to be a leader for this project, please contact us at info@friendsofthewildernesspark.org.